-Recently it is witnessed that, viruses and malware will not only cost you time but a lot of money too.
-For common people, Most of the files we store on our hard drives may be not as important that we can go an extent of paying money to get our data back.
-But some data are important.
+Such malware attacks can cost you a lot of time and money along with your reputation.
+In our daily lives, most of the files we store on our hard drives are not as important as that we can go to any extent of paying money to get our data back.

-In this way the owner loses the access to his files, however the files remain present on the owner system but it’s not readable, the encryption process transforms the contents of files to some other unreadable, jumbled data.
+In this way, the owner loses access to his files, however, the files remain present on the owner system but it’s not readable, the encryption process transforms the contents of files to some other unreadable, jumbled data.

 Types of Ransomware

-According to Symantec (A global Leader in Cyber Security), Two Major types of ransomware have been seen.
+According to Symantec (A global leader in Cyber Security), there are basically two major types of ransomware that we mostly come across.